lrspeiser/sigmagravity/README.md

 The observed dynamics of galaxies and galaxy clusters systematically exceed predictions from visible matter—a discrepancy conventionally attributed to dark matter.
 We present Σ-Gravity, a phenomenological framework where gravitational enhancement depends on both local acceleration and kinematic coherence of the source.
 The enhancement factor $\Sigma = 1 + A \cdot \mathcal{C} \cdot h(g_N)$ combines a covariant coherence scalar $\mathcal{C} = v_{\rm rot}^2/(v_{\rm rot}^2 + \sigma^2)$, an acceleration function $h(g_N)$ with critical scale $g^\dagger = cH_0/(4\sqrt{\pi}) \approx 9.6 \times 10^{-11}$ m/s², and a unified amplitude connecting galaxies and clusters.
 Adopting a QUMOND-like formulation with minimal matter coupling, test particles follow geodesics of the enhanced potential.

-Applied to 171 SPARC galaxies (M/L = 0.5/0.7), the framework achieves RMS = 17.75 km/s with 47% win rate versus MOND—with no per-galaxy fitting.
-The amplitude formula's two cluster parameters ($L_0$, $n$) were calibrated on 42 Fox et al. (2022) strong-lensing clusters, achieving median predicted/observed ratio of 0.987—where MOND underpredicts by factor ~3.
-Crucially, the same framework with these parameters reproduces SPARC rotation curves without additional adjustment.
+Applied to 171 SPARC galaxies (M/L = 0.5/0.7), the framework achieves RMS = 17.42 km/s with 43% win rate versus MOND—with no per-galaxy fitting.
+The amplitude formula uses $L_0 = 0.4$ kpc (fixed from typical disk scale heights) and a single calibrated exponent $n = 0.27$ (fit to 42 Fox et al. 2022 strong-lensing clusters), achieving median predicted/observed ratio of 0.987—where MOND underpredicts by factor ~3.
+Crucially, the same framework with this cluster-calibrated exponent reproduces SPARC rotation curves without additional adjustment.
 Solar System constraints are satisfied ($|\gamma-1| \sim 10^{-9}$).
 The theory predicts that counter-rotating stellar components reduce enhancement—confirmed in MaNGA data with 44% lower inferred dark matter fractions (p < 0.01).
 While phenomenologically successful, Σ-Gravity lacks rigorous first-principles derivation; we present it as a falsifiable framework with specific predictions distinct from both MOND and ΛCDM.

 ---